c-pilot875/Group3_FinalProject/README.md

 Source: https://www.kaggle.com/datasets/redlineracer/nfl-combine-performance-data-2009-2019

 #### Data Source #2
-Description: Teams_by_Conference.csv.
+Description: School_by_Conference.csv.
 This dataset includes the conference that each school in the NFL Combine dataset belongs to.

 Sources:
 1.	https://collegefootballdata.com/exporter/teams